Updated Mar 20, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where History and student life intersect, showing topic and sentiment trends by cohort and segment.
-It lets you compare History against other CAH subjects and track equity gaps by mode, age, disability and domicile.
-Programme teams receive concise, anonymised briefings with representative comments, while export‑ready tables and figures support boards, TEF action planning and “you said, we did” updates.
+Student Voice Analytics shows where History and student life intersect, so you can see whether students are talking about module choice, marking clarity, belonging, careers, or accessibility, and how sentiment shifts across each theme.
+You can compare History with other CAH subjects, spot equity gaps by mode, age, disability, and domicile, and give programme teams concise, anonymised briefings with representative comments and export-ready evidence for boards, TEF action planning, and "you said, we did" updates.

 Request a walkthrough